nexills/Scientific_Calculator_CS/README.md

 - sin, cos, tan

 # Operator Priority
-The expressed is executed in the following order:
+The expressions are executed in the following order:
 1. parentheses
-2. bitwise not, log₂, sqrt, trigo
+2. bitwise not, log₂, sqrt, sin, cos, tan
 3. bitwise and, bitwise or
 4. left and right shift
 5. combination and permutation